 It is, of course, possible that these 22 cricketers in 1791 were considered the best in their respective counties, but somehow the absence of any report in the Cambridgeshire press or of any known advance publicity for what would, if a genuine inter-county match, have been a big draw, implies otherwise.

-For me, the most likely sequence of events is that this was an informal gathering and that the inevitable question arose of "How should we divide up?"
+One possible sequence of events is that this was an informal gathering and that the inevitable question arose of “How should we divide up?”
 If they were university educated gentlemen one option could have been Eton v the Rest as for their predecessors on the same heath forty years before.
 Married v Single?
 Left-handed v right-handed?

-Being in Newmarket there was another option.
-The already famous horse racing town had the Suffolk/Cambridgeshire county border running right down its High St. Therefore "You take Suffolk I'll take Cambridge" (as Cambridgeshire was commonly called) becomes a feasible explanation for how this match came to be the first contested by a team called Cambridgeshire.
-Some years before, in 1764, the Royston side playing its return match with Saffron Walden was reported as "Hertfordshire and Cambridgeshire" because of its similar borderline location, but the evidence for its being simply a Royston side was strong.
+The advance notice gives the event an official feel, but being in Newmarket there was another option.
+The already famous horse racing town had the Suffolk/Cambridgeshire county border running right down its High St. Therefore “You take Suffolk I’ll take Cambridge” (as Cambridgeshire was commonly called) becomes a feasible explanation for how this match came to be the first contested by a team called Cambridgeshire.
+Some years before, in 1764, the Royston side playing its return match with Saffron Walden was reported as “Hertfordshire and Cambridgeshire” because of its similar borderline location, but the evidence for its being simply a Royston side was strong.

 County issues aside this match is also an indication of cricket’s almost parallel development in Newmarket and Cambridge, just fifteen miles apart and both unusually high profile towns, the one for its royal connections through horse racing and the other through the university.
 Despite cricket being brought to the town in such grand style in 1751. it had taken a while for reports of Newmarket’s home grown cricketers to appear.
 Not until 1788 did Newmarket play a combined Mildenhall and Worlington team, tying one match and losing the return to the rain.
 Two years later, however, the club lost heavily by eight wickets to another Suffolk side, Stowmarket, and in 1792 appear to have played Cambridge twice although no scores are known.
 In 1797 a repeat of the 1788 matches with Mildenhall and Worlington saw honours even.
 The 1791 match may reflect some depth in the town’s cricket and certainly, like Cambridge, Newmarket would go on to greater things in the early decades of the next century.